DD2480-Group10/javaparser/report.md

 - *cleanTheLineOfLeftOverSpace* Cyclomatic complexity: 14, lizard evaluated to 15.
 - *matching*: Cyclomatic complexity: 13, lizard evaluated to 13
 - *calculate*: lizard evaluated to 13
-- *toToken*: Cyclomatic complexity: 13, lizard evaluated to 13
-- *isAssignableMatchTypeParametersMatchingQName*: lizard evaluated to 14.

 2. Are the functions just complex, or also long?